thekarananand/nirmata-cricketers-app/the-cricketers-app.md

 - Components/hooks structure
 - Cleanliness of the code
 - Appearance & aesthetics
+- The commit messages: We assess these seriously as they describes your thought process & implementation progress

 **Use your own imagination to design the screens as you would like to!**